Hajiya Farouq factor as N-Power empowers Nigerians power

 So far, over 3 million applications have been received.

-To further highlight the landmark achievements of the ministry, His Excellency, Muhammadu Buhari in his Democracy Day broadcast on June 12, 2020, took time out to commend the ministry and its programmes as he noted that the Social Investment Programmes of the administration has continued to be a model to other nations.
+To further highlight the landmark achievements of the ministry, His Excellency, Muhammadu Buhari in his Democracy Day broadcast on June 12, 2020 took time out to commend the ministry and its programmes as he noted that the Social Investment Programmes of the administration have continued to be a model to other nations.

 So far, over 5 million applications have been received for the next batch to be evenly distributed across the 774 local governments in Nigeria.